Online fraud is big business: account takeovers, chargebacks, scams, even romance scams. It costs businesses billions of dollars every year.

 One of the major signals these services use is IP reputation.
-IP reputation has answers to questions like:
+IP reputation tries to answer questions like:

 - Is the order coming from a datacentre?